 --------------------------------------------------------------

-Insert about here Figure 1
+Insert Figure 1 here

 --------------------------------------------------------------

-Figure 1 describes the TOC by a simple functional diagram of boxes and arrows the stages of the information processing of a stimulus received by the individual (for example, by the visual system).
+Figure 1 describes the TOC with a simple functional diagram of boxes and arrows showing the stages of the information processing of a stimulus received by an individual (for example, via their visual system).
 In the initial stage, subconscious mechanisms process the information.
-Then the the unconscious processed end-result is transferred to conscious processes that produce the proper response.
-(Note that for the sake of simplicity, this diagram does not describe all the mechanisms and interactions involved in processing the stimuli.
-Rather it highlights a number of processes that are important for the goal of the article.)
+Then the unconsciously processed end result is transferred to conscious processes that produce the proper response.
+(Note that, for the sake of simplicity, this diagram does not describe all the mechanisms and interactions involved in processing the stimuli.
+Rather it highlights a number of processes that are important for the goal of this article.)
 The purpose of Figure 1 is to highlight two important features that emerge from the discussion so far.

-First, the research indicates that a stimulus received by the sensory system undergoes multi-stage unconscious information processing.
+First, the research indicates that a stimulus received by the sensory system undergoes multistage unconscious information processing.
 For example, Davies (2008, p.
 1) writes: “It is a central idea in cognitive science that there can be unconscious information processing.
-It is also plausible that there can be unconscious thought and unconscious emotions; …”.
-And Libet (1982) proposed on a basis of neurophysiological research in the brain that about half a second of an unconscious appropriate neural processing is needed for reaching CΨ (for review see Blackmore, 2013).
-Since the diagram depicts the flow of information from left to right, the system that handles non-conscious processing appeared on the left side of the diagram.
-On the right side appeared the system that handles conscious information processing (the end-result of non-conscious processing).
+It is also plausible that there can be unconscious thought and unconscious emotions …”.
+And Libet (1982) proposed on the basis of neurophysiological research into the brain that about half a second of unconscious appropriate neural processing is needed for reaching CΨ (for discussion, see Blackmore, 2013).
+Since the above diagram depicts the flow of information from left to right, the system that handles nonconscious processing appears on the left side of the diagram.
+On the right side appears the system that handles conscious information processing (the end result of nonconscious processing).

 Secondly, each system includes two important mechanisms.
-The non-conscious information processing system includes the mechanism for processing the stimulus, which has been received by the sensory (visual) system; and a mechanism of alertness, the unconscious mechanism that prepares the processes involved in generating a potential response.
-The specific response has not yet been determined (except for cases with reflexive and instinctive responses), since it depends on the conscious decision of the individual (in the experiment, for example, it is based on the instructions given to the participant).
-The alerting state created in the brain is analogous to the alerting state of a military patrol squad during wartime.
-The soldiers do not know if they will be attacked, from where and when the attack will occur.
-All they can do is keep a high alert, as they say: keep their eyes open for any possible trouble.
-(Note again that the diagram does not suggest the relationship between these two mechanisms and only indicates that the end-results of the non-conscious systems are transferred to conscious system.)
+The nonconscious information processing system includes the mechanism for processing the stimulus, which has been received by the sensory (visual) system; and a mechanism of alertness: the unconscious mechanism that prepares the processes involved in generating a potential response.
+The specific response has not yet been determined (except for cases with reflexive and instinctive responses), since it depends on the individual’s conscious decision (in the experiment, for example, it is based on the instructions given to the participant).
+The alert state created in the brain is analogous to the alert state of a military patrol squad during wartime.
+The soldiers do not know if they will be attacked, or where and when an attack may occur.
+All they can do is maintain a high alert, as they say: keep their eyes open for any possible trouble.
+(Note again that the above diagram does not suggest the relationship between these two mechanisms and only indicates that the end results of the nonconscious systems are transferred to the conscious system.)

 The conscious information processing system includes two important mechanisms related to the endowment of CΨ on mental states.
-[This idea is based on Rakover (in preparation).]
+(This idea is based on Rakover (in preparation).)
 The first mechanism fulfills two fundamental functions: it creates CΨ and induces it on mental states.
 The second mechanism is a condition that determines on which mental state CΨ will be induced.
-Without this condition, the individual's mind may be flooded with conscious information – a situation that will harm his ability for survival.
-Consciousness is conceived here metaphorically as a force-field, analogues to an electromagnetic field [see above (4) Force-field].
-(Note again that the diagram does not suggest the relationship between these two processes and only indicates that a response is emitted at end of the conscious processing.)
+Without this condition, the individual’s mind may be flooded with conscious information—a situation that will harm his ability to survive.
+Consciousness is conceived here metaphorically, as a force field, analogous to an electromagnetic field (see (4) force field, above).
+(Note again that the diagram does not suggest the relationship between these two processes and only indicates that a response is emitted at the end of the conscious processing.)

 Discussion